 What are the eleven types of English noun?

-This is the third of five lessons about Nouns.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of five chapters about Nouns.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the eleven types of noun in the English language